laravel/docs/installation.md

 herd open
 ```

-Laravel uses SQLite as the default database and Herd supports this out-of-the-box.
-If you want to use different database engines, you can download [MySQL](https://dev.mysql.com/downloads/installer/) or [PostgreSQL](https://www.postgresql.org/download/windows/) from their official websites or [upgrade to Herd Pro](https://herd.laravel.com/#plans) to get a convenient one click installer.
+Laravel uses SQLite as the default database which Herd supports out-of-the-box.
+If you want to use different database engines, you can download [MySQL](https://dev.mysql.com/downloads/installer/) or [PostgreSQL](https://www.postgresql.org/download/windows/) from their official websites or consider [upgrading to Herd Pro](https://herd.laravel.com/windows#plans) to get a convenient one click installer.

 You can learn more about Herd by checking out the [Herd documentation for Windows](https://herd.laravel.com/docs/windows)